 International students must submit a TOEFL score when English is not the native language.
 A minimum score of 550 on the paper-based test or 79 on the web-based test is required.

-It is possible to complete the certificate in one year if two courses are taken in the fall semester.
+Per University Policy, all Certificates have a five year time limit; however, it is possible to complete the certificate in one year if two courses are taken in the fall semester.